Venka2Sriram/My-First-Java-Program/README.md

 # My-First-Java-Program
-This is My First Java Program
+Hey People, This is Venkat, Today i just write my veryfirst Java Program This is Insane <3
+Can't wait to create more projects on JAVA
+Stay Tuned.